-To investigate the incurred cost of using resources, pricing from Amazon cloud VMs [6] has been mapped to the machines in the simulation.
+To investigate the incurred cost of using resources, pricing from Amazon cloud VMs^[6] has been corresponded to the machines in the simulation.
+Energy consumption in active and idle states has been roughly estimated based on the machine's specification^[41].
+Specifically, we assume each machine to consume 70% of their rated power supply when the machine is active and 25% when it is idle.
 Each machine's usage time is tracked.
-The price incurred to process the tasks is divided by the percentage of on-time tasks completed to provide a normalized view of the incurred costs in the system.
+The price and energy incurred to process the tasks are divided by the percentage of tasks completed on time to provide a normalized view of the incurred costs and consumed energy.